 The Netherlands has been ranked as the top 10 countries to live and work worldwide in 2021.
-In the last years, many international companies chose to relocate to the Netherlands for various reasons.
+In the last years, many international companies have chosen to relocate to the Netherlands for various reasons.
 Whether you plan to relocate for the long or short term, the next important step is to think about housing possibilities in the Netherlands.

 Before moving countries, it is essential to decide whether you want to rent out or buy a home.
 The answer depends on your preferences.
 For example, renting a home can be the right solution for the short term (shorter than two years), while purchasing a home benefits you longer.